Best cell phone plans in 2026: the best options for your monthly phone service

 Best cell phone plans TL;DR

-If you're looking for the best cell phone plan overall, turn to Mint Mobile and its affordable 5GB plan with service via T-Mobile's reliable network.
-For the data-lovers, you can opt for Visible's unlimited data plan.
+If you're looking for the best cell phone plan overall, Mint Mobile and its affordable 5GB plan offers a low rate with enough data for most people, and the coverage on T-Mobile's network is solid.
+Data lovers can opt for for Visible's unlimited data plan, which costs a fraction of what you'd pay with a bigger name wireless provider.
 And if you want to get a whole household on a plan, AT&T is your best bet.

 I've spent a decade at Tom's Guide reviewing what the best phone carriers charge for their phone service so I know what your options are — and which ones stand out from the crowd.
 My trick to finding great plans?
 Look beyond the big names like AT&T, T-Mobile and Verizon, and turn to some off-the-beaten path choices for options.